SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 13 March, 2025
+### 📅 Friday, 14 March, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur on March 13 in the USA:
+Here are some notable events that have historically occurred in the USA on March 14:

-- **2013**: Cardinal Jorge Mario Bergoglio is elected as the Pope and takes the name Pope Francis.
-This event is significant in U.S. history as it impacts American Catholics and the global Catholic Church.
+- **1733**: James Oglethorpe and a group of 114 settlers established the colony of Georgia.

-- **1997**: The Phoenix Lights phenomenon occurs, where thousands of people in Arizona and surrounding areas report seeing a mysterious series of lights in the sky, sparking discussions about unidentified flying objects (UFO
+- **1879**: Albert Einstein, the renowned physicist who would later be known for his theory of relativity, was born in Ulm, in the Kingdom of Württemberg in the German Empire.
+Although born in Germany, he moved to the USA in 1933 and became
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌟💖✨"
+"Embrace the glorious mess that you are! 🌈✨ Every day is a new chance to shine! 🌟💖"